beothorn/greement/README.md

 |2             |2             |4              |6            |6                   |1                  |1                      |2                           |2                  |8               |8                |15             |

 ## A players turn

 The first thing is to collect the profit.
 This must be done before any other action.
-The subsequent actions can be performed in any order .
-At the end of the players turn, his debt will be multiplied by the loan multiplier.
+The subsequent actions can be performed in any order.
 The profit for each square is the value from the value table.
 After collecting the profit the player can:
-**Pay his debt** - If the player has a debt, he can pay it any time.

-**Make a loan** - The loan will be granted only if the total debt plus the loan does not exceed 20c.

 **Buy/sell land** - Note that the player must pay the distance tax.
 On a player to player negotiation, who pays the tax is up to the players to decide.
 An empty land costs